-The motivation for this model is self-organizing systems consisting of many communicating finite-state machines, where at any time, one machine (the location of the Turing machine head) takes a leadership role.
+We consider what happens if we replace the linear tape of a standard Turing machine with some fixed finite connected graph.
+This gives us a way to represent self-organizing systems consisting of many communicating finite-state machines, where at any time, one machine (the location of the Turing machine head) takes a leadership role.
 Our main question is how much computing power such machines can cooperate to achieve.
-The answer depends on the inherent storage capacity of the communication graph, a function of its size (bigger gives more space) and symmetries (more symmetries makes the space harder to exploit).
+The answer depends on the inherent storage capacity of the graph, a function of its size (bigger gives more space) and symmetries (more symmetries makes the space harder to exploit).